EduardoRFS/reason-mobile/hello-server/README.md

-# hello-serverless
+# hello-server

-This is just an example, on how to build on macOS to Linux using musl, useful to run on serverless platforms like AWS Lambda.
+This is just an example, on how to build on macOS to Linux using musl, it's also useful to run on serverless platforms like AWS Lambda.

 ## Requirements